DavidVillalobos/DavidVillalobos.github.io/README.md

 # DavidVillalobos.github.io

-Este es un juego simple de dodgeball con la finalidad de aprender sobre frameworks de videojuegos y sobre github pages

-El juego esta hecho puramente de javascript
+This is a simple dodgeball game with the purpose of
+learning about frameworks videogames and about github pages
+The game is made purely from javascript